ros2/design/articles/152_roslaunch_multi_machine_launch.md

 The `LaunchServer` is responsible for things such as setting environment variables, registering listeners, emitting events,  filling out file and directory paths, declaring arguments, etc.
 Remote machines will need to be made aware of any environment changes that are in-scope for nodes that they will be executing, and events may need to be handled across machines.

-*[TODO] there is a lot of fleshing out that should be done here, but I want to get the general idea out for your consideration while I iterate further.*
 One approach would be to add logic to the launch system allowing it to group `LaunchDescriptionEntities` containing the necessary actions and substitutions for successfully executing a node remotely, spawning a LaunchService on the remote machine, serializing the group of entities and sending them to the remote machine to be processed.
 This could turn out to be a recursive process depending on how a launch file creator has nested `LaunchDescriptionEntities` (which can themselves be `LaunchDescriptions`).
 Additional logic will be needed to detect cases where event emission and listener registration cross machine boundaries, and helper objects can be generated to forward events over the wire so handlers on other machines can react appropriately.